bexcool/Fluent-Web-Framework/README.md

 https://resources.bexcool.eu/fluentwebframework/src/js/fluent_functions.min.js
 ```
 #### Fluent Elements
-This file constains custom elements for easier usage.
+This file constains custom elements for easier usage.<br>
-Don't use if you only want to use CSS.
+Don't use if you only want to use CSS.<br>
 Recommended when using JS.
 ```
 https://resources.bexcool.eu/fluentwebframework/src/js/fluent_elements.min.js